teddy-ambona/financial-data-api/infrastructure/README.md

 - Enforce using us-east-1 region across OUs
 - Deny changing the IAM role used for organization access
 - Enforce strong password policy
-- Create an S3 bucket <env>-financial-data-api-demo-state in each account (to store the .tfstate files)
+- Create an S3 bucket `<env>-financial-data-api-demo-state` in each account (to store the .tfstate files)
 - Create a dynamo DB table in each account (to store the state lock of terraform)

 As detailed above each account comes with an s3 bucket and dynamo DB for bootstrapping terraform workload.
+You will need to change the bucket name so that it is unique across all AWS accounts(so you can't reuse `<env>-financial-data-api-demo-state` as I am already using this pattern and your config will crash)
 This avoids running into the chicken and egg issue where terraform backend needs to be stored on the S3 bucket which otherwise should itself be created via terraform.
 The solution used to imply starting with a local terraform state and migrating the state to S3 after the resource is created, which makes the process quite manual.

 You can run the below command to update your AWS Organization and perform tasks: